-Greetings, writers.
-Today I want to introduce a new series that will appear on FromNothingToNovel.
-It’s called Writing About What Hurts.
-As we know, pain can be downright horrible to experience the first time it bites us in the A$$.
+As everybody knows, pain can be downright horrible to experience the first time it bites us in the A$$.
 And oftentimes it hurts even more to talk it after the fact.

 What, then, is it like to write about what hurts?
 What does such writing offer both writers and readers?

-In this post, I explore answers to these questions to make room on FromNothingToNovel for more somber content than we usually put out there.
+In this series, Writing About What Hurts, I explore answers to these questions to make room on FromNothingToNovel for more somber content than we usually put out there.
 While we want to retain our encouraging and sometimes cheeky flair, we also want to include stories that represent a range of human experiences.

 - Reflect on painful experiences

-- Explore best practices for turning pain into literature
+- Explore best practices for transforming pain into a work of literature

 - Support other writers who write about hurts of their own